 Get Your Schnitzel Girl Weekly Recipes Delivered To Your Inbox!

-Whether its Old World, New World, or Out of this World, don’t miss a single recipe, come see what we’re cooking!
+We’re always cooking something good, whether its Old World, New World, or out of this World!
+Please subscribe and don’t miss a single recipe!

 My German mom was not a big fan of cooking, she left that to Dad who loved being in the kitchen.
 Good thing too.
 I recall coming home from school one day to a horrific sight, the lentil soup she tried to make in the pressure cooker had exploded, and lentil beans were EVERYWHERE.
 I didn’t even like them, and now they coated the entire kitchen, ceiling to floor.
 AND I arrived at exactly the wrong moment – the moment of cleanup, all hands on deck.
 Argh.